cateye0/motion/README.md

-# motion
+# motion and Piwigo
+-
 Motion, a software motion detector.
 Home page: https://motion-project.github.io/
+-
+Manage your photos with Piwigo, a full featured open source photo gallery application for the web.
+Star us on Github!
+More than 200 plugins and themes available.
+Join us and contribute! https://piwigo.org
+-

 Environment: